mostafa-ehab22/OLX-Web-Scraper/README.md

 # Overview

-This Python script is a web scraper designed to fetch item listings from OLX, extract item names and prices, and calculate statistics such as the lowest and average prices.
+This Python script is a web scraper designed to fetch item listings from OLX __(Dubbizle)__ , extract item names and prices, and calculate statistics such as the lowest and average prices.
 The results are saved in a CSV file for easy review.
 The script is compatible with webpages that use both English and Arabic languages, thanks to its use of regular expressions (regex) for parsing prices.

 # Features